It was Arnie who said (in his deadpan Terminatoresque voice), “I’m old. But not obsolete”. Clearly he’s feeling a lot like I am these days.

-You look great….for your age…..
+You look great.
+For your age.

 I guess, partly, it’s a matter of perspective.
 As a kid, I figured my parents and their mates were ancient (at only 25 years older than me).
 As a 45-year old, 60 is looking positively youthful!
 I’m an older mom – I had my only child when I was 37.
 Not long ago, I picked said child up from ballet class.
 One of her little mates happened to be standing nearby when I bent down to give my daughter a squeeze.
 Her comment?
 “You must be Cassandra’s granny”.
-Little shit.
+Again, #!@*!

 A new generation of ‘oldies’

 I can understand this, coming from kids, but what’s our consistent message about aging in society?
 We retire people in their 60s; we provide free tea and biscuits for these OAPs as if this will make them feel loved and valued.
-Instead of exploring what the ‘aged’ know about life and work, we poo-poo them because they’ve “lost touch”.
+Instead of exploring what the ‘aged’ know about life and work, we dismiss them because they’ve “lost touch”.
 We see youth as a thing to cherish, adore and retain – at whatever cost.
 But what do we know when we’re young?
 Very bloody little, truth be told.
 Oh, we can become educated, but we can’t become experienced.
-Well, not without some aging happening simultaneously.
+Not without some aging happening simultaneously.

 In turn, what do us “oldies” do?
 We try to remain relevant; somehow thinking that if we can compete with younger peeps (see, I just did it myself) for “hip-ness”, we’ll be more acceptable, more attractive, more necessary.
-What the hell!
 When do we turn “more” into “enough”?
 Maybe we should work on creating a totally different aging vibe and make it known for what it truly is – an awesome journey of discovery, self-knowledge, life experiences and the right to fall asleep in public.